What Is CPAC? A Room That Didn't Always Love Trump, But Owes Him A Lot

 On the sidelines

 If you go to CPAC, be sure to roam the sprawling exhibit area located on the lower level of the conference center.
-You'll find conservative celebrities like former congressman Col. Alan West signing books and posing for photos with fans.
+You'll find conservative celebrities like former congressman Col. Allen West signing books and posing for photos with fans.

 Another year, a guy in a dolphin suit – who called himself Flip Romney – mocked presidential candidate Mitt Romney for being a moderate and for flip-flopping on issues such as health care.
 And you'll certainly see at least one attendee dressed in American Revolutionary garb, complete with a tri-cornered hat.
 One year a dead-on Sarah Palin impersonator stopped people in their tracks.